-An interactive project exploring various perspectives on the n-word’s history and place in American vernacular.
+An interactive project exploring conversations around the n-word’s place in American vernacular.

 In 2015, the National Football League ignited controversy when they decided to ban players from using the n-word on the playing field.
 Following that controversy, a team of Washington Post journalists spent eight months talking to people about the history of the n-word and its evolution.
 The project was a cross-departmental collaboration of journalists, storytellers, developers, and designers.
 I led UX and visual design.

 Following an intro video, this text provides users with context.

 Users see a custom video based on the statements they selected.

 Emily Yount—Interaction Designer

 Society for Features Journalism—1st Place for Digital Innovation, 2014

 Society for Features Journalism—Third Place for Integrated Storytelling, 2015

 Emmy nomination—New Approaches: Documentaries, 2015

 White House News Photographer's Association—1st Place for Best Multimedia Package, 2015